aregtech/areg-sdk/README.md

 1. Service with the _role_ `"SystemShutdown"` is registered in the thread `"Thread1"` and provides an interface with name `NESystemShutdown::ServiceName`.
 2. Service with the _role_ `"RemoteRegistry"` is registered in the thread `"Thread2"`, provides an interface with name `NERemoteRegistry::ServiceName` and has dependency (i.e. _is a client_) of service with _role_ `"SystemShutdown"`.

-The services are started when load model by calling function `Application::loadModel("MyModel")`, and stopped when call function `Application::unloadModel("MyModel")`.
-When define a model, these two services can be registered in the same thread or distributed in 2 processes.
-In all cases, the physical location of service components remain transparent, so that the architectures have more flexibility to distribute computing power.
+The services are started when load model by calling function `Application::loadModel("MyModel")`, and stopped when call `Application::unloadModel("MyModel")`.
+During model definition, two services can either be registered in the same thread or distributed across two processes.
+Regardless of the approach, the physical location of service components remains transparent, providing architectures with greater flexibility to distribute computing power.
 An example of developing a service and a client in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in the development guide.
 </details>

-#### Driverless devices
+### Driverless devices

 <details open><summary> Click to show / hide <code>driverless devices</code>.</summary><br/>

-Normally, the devices are supplied with the drivers to install in the system and with the header files to integrate in the application(s).
-The drivers often run in Kernel mode and the crash of the driver crashes the entire system.
-Driver development requires a special technique, which is different for each operating system, and it is hard to debug.
+Normally, the devices are supplied with the drivers to install in the system.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/driver-solution.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/driver-solution.png" alt="kernel-mode driver solution" style="width:70%;height:70%"/></a></div>

-Our proposal is to deliver driverless service-enabled devices, where device-specific services are described in the interface prototype documents.
+Proposed are driverless service-enabled devices that do not require installation of drivers in the system.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/driverless-solution.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/driverless-solution.png" alt="AREG SDK driverless solution" style="width:70%;height:70%"/></a></div>

-In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (_service clients_), contains fewer risks and the code generator helps to generate client object from service interface document.
+The services, described in the interface prototype documents, are faster and easier to develop than drivers, as they do not require special techniques and can be developed like user mode applications.
+Service development reduces risks and the code generator simplifies client object generation from a service interface document.
 </details>

-#### Real-time solutions
+### Real-time solutions

 <details open><summary> Click to show / hide <code>real-time solutions</code>.</summary><br/>

-When a remote method of the service interface is called, the engine of AREG SDK automatically generates and delivers messages to the target and automatically invokes the exact methods of the exact target objects.
-This makes communication real-time with ultra-low networking latency.
-Such solutions are highly required to develop time-sensitive applications for automotive, flock of drones, medtech, real-time manufacturing, real-time monitoring and other projects.
+AREG engine automatically generates and delivers messages to the target and invokes the exact methods of the target objects in real-time with ultra-low networking latency.
+This makes it ideal for developing time-sensitive applications for industries such as automotive, drone fleets, medtech, real-time manufacturing, and monitoring.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-sdk-features.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-sdk-features.png" alt="AREG SDK and multicast features" style="width:70%;height:70%"/></a></div>
 </details>

-#### Digital twin
+### Digital twin

 <details open><summary> Click to show / hide <code>digital twin</code>.</summary><br/>

-Often, the digital twin applications use client-server architecture, where the middleware server collects the data of external devices and the UI application virtualizes them.
-In such solutions, devices interact either through server or UI client applications.
-The event-driven and the service-oriented architecture, and the real-time communication of AREG framework is a good solution to develop digital twin applications to virtualize, monitor and control external devices, and immediately react to environment or device state change in real-time mode.
-External devices may also communicate without additional layers, which is an important factor for emergency, security and safety cases.
+AREG framework's event-driven and service-oriented architecture, coupled with real-time communication, offers a robust solution for digital twin applications.
+This framework allows for virtualization, monitoring, and control of external devices, while also enabling immediate reaction to changes in the environment or device state.
+AREG's approach eliminates the need for additional communication layers, making it an ideal solution for emergency, security, and safety applications.

 </details>

-#### Simulation and tests
+### Simulation and tests

 <details open><summary> Click to show / hide <code>simulation and tests</code>.</summary></br>

-When hardware provisioning to all employees is impossible, testing and checking unexpected phenomena of rapidly changing software in a simulated environment is the most rational solution.
-If unit tests are for testing a small portion of code and the tests may contain bugs, the simulation is used by developers and testers to check functionality and stability of the system.
-Simulations are portable and accessible to everyone, help to optimize solutions and avoid unnecessary risks.
+Simulating a software environment is a practical solution for testing and checking rapidly changing software, especially when hardware provisioning is not feasible.
+Simulations are portable, accessible, and help to optimize solutions while avoiding unnecessary risks.
 Projects using simulations are better prepared for remote work and easier to outsource.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/software-layers.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/software-layers.png" alt="Software application 4 layers" style="width:70%;height:70%"/></a></div>

-The software components in applications normally are split into Data, Controller, Business and the optional Presentation layers.
-Distributed and service-oriented solution of AREG framework can ease system testing in a simulated environment, where the Simulation application provides an implementation of Data layer services, so that the rest of the application can be tested without any change.
+The distributed and service-oriented solution of AREG engine eases application testing in a simulated environment.
+For example, the Simulation application may provide identical Data layer services for seamless testing of the rest of the application.

 The same technique of simulating data can be used to create API-driven test automations.
 </details>